botsman/hxasync/README.md

 ## Usage

 In order to start using this macros, you need to:
-1. Install the library: ``
+1. Install the library: `haxelib install hxasync`
-2. Add the library to your project when compiling a project
+2. Add the library to your project when compiling a project: `-lib hxasync`
 3. To enable `async` and `await` for your class:
    - use build or autobuild macros:
    ```